koraa/decryption-despite-errors/decryption-despite-errors.md

 All physical channels are nosy, meaning that the rate of transmission errors can be reduced, but never to zero.
 Reducing the noise level to the degree required for most applications by increasing the reliability of the physical system is often impractical, as is usually the case with transmissions over radio.
 There is a better way to deal with this: Forward Error Correction — codes designed to detect and correct errors in return for extra overhead.
 These codes usually make many assumptions about the distribution of errors in the channel and yield much reduced error correction rates when these assumptions fail to be met.
 E.g., convolutional codes [citation needed, probably wrong, replace example] operate at much greater efficiencies when the errors are randomly distributed while Reed-Solomon codes are most efficient against bursts [citation needed, probably wrong].
 Convolutional codes also suffer from error floor problems, operating at reduced efficiency when MUMBLE MUMBLE MUMBLE [citation needed, mumbled].
 Interleaving schemes are used to combine such codes, yielding codes that correct errors reliably in a greater range of scenarios.
 E.g. CDs use a complex scheme of interleaved Reed-Solomon codes and MUMBLE MUMBLE to correct errors, see a description in [citation needed].

 Cryptographic systems are usually layered on top of these error corrected channels to protect the integrity of the data.
-Modern authenticated encryption schemes protect the integrity and privacy [citation needed] of the data transmitted even against very dedicated adversaries with large resources.
-Data protected with these schemes either arrives as sent by the communication partner or it arrives not at all with absolutely overwhelming probability.
+Modern authenticated encryption schemes protect the integrity and privacy [citation needed] of the data transmitted, even against very dedicated adversaries with large resources.
+Data protected with these schemes either arrives as sent by the communication partner or it does not arrive at all, with absolutely overwhelming probability.
 Authenticated encryption schemes usually represents the strongest part of any communications system.
-Note that while authenticated encryption guarantees authenticity, integrity and privacy of the data transmitted it explicitly does not provide reliability of the transmission.
+Note that while authenticated encryption guarantees authenticity, integrity, and privacy of the data transmitted, it explicitly does not provide reliability of the transmission.
 In fact, it makes denial of services significantly easier because AE ensures as a property that a minimum number of modifications to the cipher text suffices to ensure the message is rejected.
-One bit flip, erasure or insertion suffices to have the message rejected.
+One bit flip, erasure, or insertion suffices to have the message rejected.
 This is a necessity to achieve security under an adaptive chosen cipher text attack [citation needed] — the common definition provided by most security protocols today.

-The forward error correction employed on communication channels improve that situation but being designed for very specific noise profiles, finding some error pattern that has the message rejected is usually very easy for a determined adversary.
+The forward error correction employed on communication channels improve that situation but being designed for very specific noise profiles, finding some error pattern that has the message rejected is easy for a determined adversary.
 The practical implications of that situation are limited: Fuzzing of radio transmissions can usually be addressed by intervention teams by disabling the fuzzer; most transmissions are secured physically, and data rates are large enough that a few packets lost do not make a big difference.

 Still, improving the reliability of error correction in data transmissions has significant potential to improve transmission efficiencies and reliability, especially in niche use cases like long range radio transmission, spacecraft.